roostergr/jellyfin-kubernetes/README.md

 This project is tested on a microk8s kubernetes cluster running on Ubuntu.
 It should be mostly portable across different kubernetes implementatoins, however keep in mind.

 1. The [ingress controller configuration](./resources/ingress.yaml) provided in this project ustilises the **microk8s** `ingress` and `cert-manager` addons.
 If you are using a different kubernets implementation you may need to modify the ingress configuration beyond changing the hostname of your server.

+## TODO List ##

+- For the media persistant volume resource,`spec.claimRef.namespace` should be set using a kustomize patch.